Planning Sequence Back to List

 Brother and sister Millicent and John are slaves on Simon Plenty's plantation and have suffered one hurt and heartbreak after another.
 Their parents had told them old tales of how their ancestors had flown away to freedom just as free and easy as a bird.
 Millicent and John hold these stories in their hearts long after their parents are gone.
 "Maybe such a time will come for you," their parents said.
 Then one day a mysterious bird appears in their lives.
 The bird transforms them and gives them the courage to set their plan into motion and escape to freedom.

-Slavery, slave trade, freedom, bird, hopes, dreams, flying, courage, hope
+Slavery, slave trade, freedom, bird, hopes, dreams, fly

 A Spelling Seed is available for Freedom Bird.